collective-soundworks/soundworks/README.md

 - `__createViewContent()`
   When `this.view` exists, the `.__createViewContent()` method creates a `<div>` with the class `centered-text` and appends it to `this.view`.

-In practice, here is how you would extend this class to create a module on the client side.
+In practice, here is an example of how you would extend this class to create a module on the client side.

 ```javascript
 /* Client side */